godotengine/godot-docs/tutorials/asset_pipeline/exporting_projects.rst

 example of this is texture compression.
-All PC hardware uses S3TC (BC) compression and that has been standardized for more than a decade, but mobile devices use different formats for texture compression, such as PVRCT (iOS) or ETC (Android)
+All PC hardware uses S3TC (BC) compression and that has been standardized for more than a decade, but mobile devices use different formats for texture compression, such as PVRCT (iOS) or ETC (Android).

 Export dialog
 -------------

-After many attempts at different export workflows, the current one has worked the best.
-At the time of this writing, not all platforms are supported yet, but that will change soon.
+After many attempts at different export workflows, the current one has proven to work the best.
+At the time of this writing, not all platforms are supported yet, but the supported platforms continue to grow.

-To open the export dialog, just click the "Export" Button:
+To open the export dialog, just click the "Export" button:

 .. image:: /img/export.png